T-AbdelAlim/CraniumPy/README.md

 Web app: the same folder is downloaded as a zip.
 Cohort accumulation (see above) is desktop-only - a browser download is a one-shot file with nowhere persistent to append a second export to.

 Filenames are shortened: a dotted sub-segment (e.g. `1016510_20210730.000112_edited`) is truncated at the first dot (`1016510_20210730_edited`).
 The original filename is preserved in the report.

+## Cohort analysis workspace

+A second top-level mode ("Cohort", next to "Patients" in the sidebar) for looking back at everything patient exports have accumulated into a cohort spreadsheet, instead of it just sitting on disk (see [Cohort export and cohort IDs](#cohort-export-and-cohort-ids)).
+Load one (or the shipped demo cohort) and it's laid out as its own set of sub-tabs: Overview, Table, Custom metrics, Stratify & compare, Plots, and Mean shape - all reading from the same loaded/filtered data, so a derived metric added in Custom metrics is immediately usable in Stratify or Plots.

+### Loading a cohort
+"load cohort file..." opens a real file picker in the desktop app, or a browser upload in the web app. "load demo cohort" loads a shipped, synthetic 150-patient cohort - see [Demo cohort](#demo-cohort) below.
+Loading a different file resets every filter, derived metric, and tab back to a clean state.

+### Filtering and stratifying
+A filter bar sits above every tab, so a filter set once stays in effect across all of them: categorical columns get a checkbox per distinct value, numeric columns get a min/max range.
+This is what makes "pre-op only", "compare pre-op vs post-op within one treatment group", or "age at imaging between 2 and 3" possible - filter down first, then stratify or compute a mean shape on whatever's left.

+The **Stratify & compare** tab picks a numeric metric plus a column to group by (categorical as-is, or a numeric column split into equal-width bins), and shows per-group descriptive stats (n, mean, median, SD, IQR) and a box plot instantly, client-side. "run statistical test" sends the grouped values to the backend for a real `scipy.stats` test - Welch's t-test alongside Mann-Whitney U for 2 groups, one-way ANOVA alongside Kruskal-Wallis H for 3+, always a parametric and a rank-based result together, each with a one-line explanation of why it was picked and a link to the real scipy documentation for the exact assumptions/formula.
+Which test's assumptions actually hold for your data - sample size, distribution shape, independence between observations - is picked automatically from the group count alone, not verified against the data itself; check that yourself before drawing conclusions from the result.

+### Custom metrics
+A name + formula box (e.g. `cephalic_index / age_imaging`) adds a derived column usable everywhere else in the workspace, evaluated by a small, deliberately restricted arithmetic parser (numbers, `+-*/()`, column names) rather than `eval` - a formula can't do anything but arithmetic on existing columns.

+### Mean shape
+Groups loaded rows by `nicp_template` (only rows with a real NICP-fitted mesh path are eligible - see [Non-rigid template fitting (NICP)](#non-rigid-template-fitting-nicp)), computes the vertex-by-vertex average shape across the picked group, and shows it in its own 3D viewer with four interchangeable views:

+* **Spread** - per-vertex mean distance (mm) from that vertex's own average position across the group, a teal heatmap.
+This is inter-patient shape spread, not a per-patient asymmetry measure.
+* **Vs reference template** - signed per-vertex distance of the mean shape from a chosen shipped template, along the template's own surface normal - red where the mean shape sits outward of the reference, blue where it sits inward.
+The reference has to be the exact template the group was fit to (defaulted automatically); a mismatched one fails with a clear error rather than silently comparing the wrong points.
+* **Measurements** - the same craniometrics/asymmetry/forehead-morphology suite the Patients workspace computes for one patient, run instead on the group's averaged mean shape - numbers here describe the average shape, not any real patient.
+A "show +/-1 SD spread ribbon on mesh" toggle overlays a real 3D ribbon on the HC ring, the metopic contour, or the sagittal profile (whichever applies to the target), showing how much each of those varies patient to patient across the group - computed by re-measuring every individual patient's own mesh and averaging, not from the mean shape's own surface, which has no spread of its own to show.
+* **Sagittal profile** - the same sagittal +/-1 SD spread, shown as a 2D forehead-to-vertex depth chart instead of a 3D ribbon.

+The mean mesh downloads as a `.ply` named after whatever filters (or template group, if none are active) produced it, e.g. `trigonocephaly_pre-op_surgical_mean.ply`. "generate report (PDF)" produces the same multi-page layout a single patient's own report uses, with the mean measurements and, if the checkbox is on, every spread ribbon that applies to the target shaded onto its own figure.

+### Excel export
+Any stratified comparison (descriptive stats + test result) exports as a formatted `.xlsx` - colored header, banded rows, a frozen filterable header row, auto-detected numeric columns - the same formatted-export endpoint the mean-shape workflow's own file downloads reuse.

+### Demo cohort
+`scripts/generate_demo_cohort.py` generates the shipped `resources/demo_cohort/` - 150 synthetic patients split across two NICP template groups (a cranial and a facial reference), with clinically-informed, diagnosis-correlated parameter ranges (cephalic index, frontal/metopic angle, asymmetry) so a stratified comparison in the demo actually shows something rather than pure noise.
+Not run at app startup - regenerate it manually if you want to change the synthetic parameters.

 ## Running it from source